-Best-in-class parts and regular inspections are your key to top harvesting performance for years to come.
+Discover our Combines and Maintenance Guide, your key to top harvesting, performances for years to come.

 Replacing knife guards when they are broken, bent, or when the gap exceeds 5.4 mm will save power, reduce downtime and cut down overall maintenance and parts expenses for the cutting platform – the drive belt and knife sections need to be replaced less frequently.